 When providing first aid for Tonic Clonic (Grand Mal) seizures, these are the key things to remember:

-An un-complicated generalized Tonic Clonic (Grand Mal) seizure in someone who has epilepsy is not a medical emergency, even though it look slike one.
+An un-complicated generalized Tonic Clonic (Grand Mal) seizure in someone who has epilepsy is not a medical emergency, even though it looks like one.
 It stops naturally after a few minutes without ill effects.
-The average person is able to continue about their business after a rest period, and my need only limited assistance, or no assistance at all in getting home.
+The average person is able to continue about their business after a rest period, and may need only limited assistance, or no assistance at all in getting home.

 If a patient experiences the following conditions an ambulance should be called: